We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Internet: With both providers, you can save money by bundling TV and internet together.
 Fios is well-known for having the fastest internet speed on the market since it’s delivered via modern fiber-optic infrastructure.
 AT&T internet (AT&T owns DirecTV) is fast, but it is delivered via the traditional cable infrastructure so it’s upload and download speeds are no match for Fios.

 Installation Process: With both providers, installation takes between 2 and 6 hours.
 With DirecTV, the technician needs access to your roof or balcony to install the satellite dish.

-Final Verdict: If you’re looking for a new TV provider, I highly recommend Fios over DirecTV because of its reliable service, Custom TV package, and special features like the voice-activated remote.
+Final Verdict: If you’re looking for a new TV provider, I highly recommend Fios over DirecTV because of its reliable service, flexible packages, and special features like the voice-activated remote.
 Additionally, customer satisfaction studies, which consider the entire customer experience, consistently rank Fios ahead of DirecTV.
 Lastly, Fios offers exclusive deals if you purchase their service online; you can check out the current deals on Verizon.com.

 |DirecTV||Verizon Fios TV|

 |Availability||50 states||NJ, NY, MD, DE, MA, PA, RI, VA, and Washington D.C.|

 |Price of TV Only||$59.99 - $134.99/month||$40 - $90/month|

 |Price of Equipment||Primary receiver is free, $7/month for each additional||$12/month for each receiver|